 Margianna Dragoumanou, the founder and designer of the silk collection MagnaDi, reveals through her contemporary designs her passion and nostalgia for Greek art and culture.
 She conjures a colorful, mythical world reminiscent of the blue Aegean Sea and its islands, bringing us the warmth of summer.

-Given the place she grew up, Nafplio, a seaside town with a strong historical element, she learned from an early age to give value to nature and cultural traditions.
+Given the place she grew up, Nafplio, a seaside town with a strong historical element, she learned from an early age to value nature and cultural traditions.

 After completing her bachelor’s degree in Business Administration in Greece, she continued her studies in the UK with a master’s degree in Marketing and Management, followed with design studies at the University of the Arts in London.